The Differences between Internet, Ethernet, WiFi and Cellular

-- Use a cell phone or cellular modem with a data plan provided by a cellular network provider such as Vodacom, MTN or Cell C.
+- Use a cell phone or cellular modem with a data plan provided by a cellular network provider such as Vodacom, MTN, Cell C or Telkom.

 How does information get sent and delivered between devices?
 Everything directly and indirectly connected to the internet has a unique internet protocol address (IP address), whether it’s a desktop PC, laptop, mobile phone, tablet, webpage, server, router, and any of the devices or equipment in between.
 IP addresses allow computers and devices to find each other when sending and receiving information.
 When you look up pictures of dogs on your android phone, it will send its IP address along with the information it’s requesting to the Google server's IP address.
 Google will gather the dog pictures your phone requested and send them to your phone's IP address.

 The most common use of the internet is when we interact with the worldwide web on our computer, laptop, tablet, or smartphone.
 Popular uses, within the internet, are sending and receiving e-mails, conducting research, downloading files, online learning, job-seeking, browsing through social media, and shopping.

 As stated, ethernet is used to connect multiple computer networks and other devices together within a local area network (LAN), such as a home or office, to transfer data.

 The Institute of Electrical and Electronics Engineers (IEEE) has developed a protocol for the ethernet network, IEEE 802.3, that controls how data flows over the LAN.
 As technology advances, the protocol evolves, allowing ethernet technology to improve data transfer speeds.

 - 100 Mbps → Fast Ethernet → Uses cat-5 cables

 - 1,000 Mbps → Gigabit Ethernet → Uses cat-5e cables